Unmanic/unmanic-documentation/docs/guides/basic_auth_nginx.md

 You'll have to change some of the settings from the file above to fit your setup.

 1. server_name: If available, set this to your domain name.
-Otherwise you can remove this line
+You can remove this line if you don't use a domain.
 2. client_max_body_size: Only necessary for linked installations.
 Set this value higher than the largest video file you want to transcode. **If this value is too small, files won't be transferred and fail to transcode**
    You can enter a value like `50G` for 50 GBs or completely disable this check with `client_max_body_size 0;`
 3. proxy_pass: If you run Nginx and Unmanic on the same server with default settings this will be `http://127.0.0.1:8888`.
-Otherwise change the ip address and port number to match with your setup
+Else, change the ip address and port number to match with your setup
 4. auth_basic_user_file: Insert the path of your "htpasswd" File.
 If you followed this guide, it should be `/etc/apache2/.htpasswd`

 Optionally, you can also set up SSL certificates and uncomment the `listen *:443 ssl http2;` and the two below.
 Modify them to point to your certificate file and key and make sure to remove the `listen *:80;` above.